Iga Świątek: Coaching team

 Świątek's primary coach in her early junior years was Michał Kaznowski, who she worked with up to the 2016 French Open.
 Jolanta Rusin-Krzepota was her physical preparation trainer for almost four years through the end of the 2019 US Open.

 Świątek was coached by Piotr Sierzputowski beginning in 2016.
 While Sierzputowski was her coach, British former professional tennis player and former Polish Davis Cup coach Nick Brown also served as a main consultant on occasion. Świątek also works with sports psychologist Daria Abramowicz and fitness trainer/physiologist Maciej Ryszczuk.

 In December 2021, Świątek announced that she was splitting from Sierzputowski after nearly six years working together.
 She wrote, "This change is really challenging for me, and this decision wasn't easy, either". Świątek had hired Sierzputowski when she was 15 and still playing in junior tournaments.
 From the end of 2021 until October 2024, she was coached by Tomasz Wiktorowski, who also previously worked with Agnieszka Radwańska.
 In October 2024 it was announced that she had parted ways with Wiktorowski, appointing Wim Fissette as his replacement later that month.
+In an Instagram post on 23 March 2026, days after her streak of 73 consecutive opening round wins ended at the Miami Open, Swiatek announced she and Fissette have parted ways.

+On April 2, 2026, Świątek announced that Francisco Roig, a longtime Rafael Nadal coach, joined her team.